wisdomagbeve01/Youtube-Stats-Project/README.md

 ## Data Description

 The Global YouTube Statistics dataset contains detailed information about top YouTube creators.
+The dataset used is the [Global YouTube Statistics 2023](https://www.kaggle.com/datasets/nelgiriyewithana/global-youtube-statistics-2023).
 The key fields in the dataset include:

 Creator Name: The name of the YouTube channel or creator.
 Subscriber Count: The number of subscribers each creator has, indicating their audience size.